-Studio in a School NYC is proudly providing video content for the public television series Let’s Learn, a partnership between the New York City Department of Education and WNET Channel 13, which was launched at the start of the Covid-19 outbreak to supplement at-home and blended learning for children ages 3 to 8.
+Studio NYC is proudly providing video content for the public television series Let’s Learn, a partnership between the New York City Department of Education and WNET Channel 13, which was launched at the start of the Covid-19 outbreak to supplement at-home and blended learning for children ages 3 to 8.
 By participating in Let’s Learn, Studio NYC is joining other New York City arts organizations to serve the children and families of our city during this challenging time.

 In the videos presented with both English and Spanish captions, Studio NYC Artist Instructors lead children in art activities using materials that can easily be found at home.
 Featured in the show’s segment Let’s Create!, three videos have already aired.
 In “Look Out Your Window and Draw!,” instructors Alex Strada and Langdon Graves encourage children to use their imagination.
 First, Alex Strada asks children to look closely out their window and, with an artist’s eyes, notice what they see and create a detailed drawing.
 Later in the video, Langdon Graves demonstrates how to use chance as inspiration for drawing.
 After dropping a piece of string on a sheet of paper, children are encouraged to draw it the way it looks.
 In the “Drawing Patterns” segment, Belinda Blum invites the young audience to look for patterns in their own home, and guides them to create new patterns from their imagination.

 This process-based approach to visual arts instruction is an opportunity to engage children who might not be able to experience our method in the classroom.